Xyna-Factory/xyna-factory/.github/ISSUE_TEMPLATE/issue-template.md

 assignees: ''

 ---
+- To ensure best support please mention the version of the application you are refering to, as well as the XynaFactory version you are using

 - Please write every issues in english so it can be easily accessed by the most users